Repare Therapeutics (NASDAQ:RPTX) Shares Gap Up to $14.24

-Repare Therapeutics Inc. (NASDAQ:RPTX – Get Rating)’s share price gapped up prior to trading on Monday .
+Shares of Repare Therapeutics Inc. (NASDAQ:RPTX – Get Rating) gapped up before the market opened on Monday .
 The stock had previously closed at $14.24, but opened at $15.95.
-Repare Therapeutics shares last traded at $14.50, with a volume of 5,396 shares.
+Repare Therapeutics shares last traded at $14.50, with a volume of 5,396 shares traded.

-Several research firms have issued reports on RPTX.
+Several brokerages have recently commented on RPTX.
 The Goldman Sachs Group began coverage on shares of Repare Therapeutics in a research report on Thursday, March 17th.
-They issued a “buy” rating and a $43.00 price target on the stock.
-Zacks Investment Research lowered shares of Repare Therapeutics from a “hold” rating to a “sell” rating in a research report on Saturday, March 5th.
-One investment analyst has rated the stock with a sell rating and seven have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus price target of $47.29.
+They set a “buy” rating and a $43.00 price target on the stock.
+Zacks Investment Research cut shares of Repare Therapeutics from a “hold” rating to a “sell” rating in a research report on Saturday, March 5th.
+One equities research analyst has rated the stock with a sell rating and seven have issued a buy rating to the company.
+According to MarketBeat, the company has an average rating of “Buy” and a consensus target price of $47.29.

-In related news, major shareholder Bvf Partners L. P/Il bought 997,961 shares of the firm’s stock in a transaction on Wednesday, January 19th.
-The stock was bought at an average price of $14.10 per share, with a total value of $14,071,250.10.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Company insiders own 33.60% of the company’s stock.
+In other news, major shareholder Bvf Partners L. P/Il purchased 997,961 shares of the company’s stock in a transaction on Wednesday, January 19th.
+The shares were bought at an average price of $14.10 per share, for a total transaction of $14,071,250.10.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+33.60% of the stock is currently owned by company insiders.

-Large investors have recently modified their holdings of the business.
-National Bank of Canada FI acquired a new stake in shares of Repare Therapeutics during the 4th quarter valued at $43,000.
-Legal & General Group Plc boosted its stake in shares of Repare Therapeutics by 55.5% during the 4th quarter.
-Legal & General Group Plc now owns 3,923 shares of the company’s stock valued at $83,000 after buying an additional 1,400 shares during the period.
-California State Teachers Retirement System acquired a new stake in shares of Repare Therapeutics in the 3rd quarter valued at $198,000.
-Virtus ETF Advisers LLC lifted its stake in shares of Repare Therapeutics by 28.9% in the 4th quarter.
-Virtus ETF Advisers LLC now owns 8,355 shares of the company’s stock valued at $176,000 after purchasing an additional 1,873 shares during the last quarter.
-Finally, Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. lifted its stake in shares of Repare Therapeutics by 17.8% in the 4th quarter.
+Several large investors have recently made changes to their positions in the business.
+Legal & General Group Plc increased its stake in shares of Repare Therapeutics by 55.5% in the fourth quarter.
+Legal & General Group Plc now owns 3,923 shares of the company’s stock valued at $83,000 after purchasing an additional 1,400 shares during the period.
 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. now owns 10,578 shares of the company’s stock valued at $231,000 after purchasing an additional 1,599 shares during the last quarter.
-69.41% of the stock is owned by institutional investors.
+Ltd. increased its stake in shares of Repare Therapeutics by 17.8% during the fourth quarter.
+Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. now owns 10,578 shares of the company’s stock valued at $231,000 after acquiring an additional 1,599 shares during the period.
+Virtus ETF Advisers LLC increased its stake in shares of Repare Therapeutics by 28.9% during the fourth quarter.
+Virtus ETF Advisers LLC now owns 8,355 shares of the company’s stock valued at $176,000 after acquiring an additional 1,873 shares during the period.
+National Bank of Canada FI acquired a new position in shares of Repare Therapeutics during the fourth quarter valued at approximately $43,000.
+Finally, Northern Trust Corp increased its stake in shares of Repare Therapeutics by 32.6% during the fourth quarter.
+Northern Trust Corp now owns 20,991 shares of the company’s stock valued at $442,000 after acquiring an additional 5,161 shares during the period.
+Institutional investors own 69.41% of the company’s stock.

 Repare Therapeutics Company Profile (NASDAQ:RPTX)